Ne1lK/CS361_Group16-Achievement-Service/README.md

   return res.json();
 ```

-Where `event_type` is one of:
+Where `type` is one of:
 - `"search"` - Record a search event
 - `"click"` - Record a click event
 - note that you can go into the acheivement.js code and add your own events in the same format and call them
+      add new counter in state.counters
+      add a new case in applyEvent(type)
+      add a new achievement in the achievements array
+      place sendAchievement("your new type");
   ### UML

 <img width="766" height="464" alt="uml" src="https://github.com/user-attachments/assets/62dda865-6f5e-44d1-9bf5-d04e20e80e61" />